fnickels/terraform-provider-mirror-example/README.md

-# terraform-mirror-issue
+# terraform-mirror

-Demonstration of Terraform provider mirror issue
+Demonstration of Terraform provider mirror setup in a docker image, with support for multiple versions of individual providers.

+## Sections

+* Sample App
+* Build Images

+## Sample App

 ## Prerequisits